Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Abstract

 \section{Abstract}

-Reinforcement learning from human feedback (RLHF) has exhibited the potential to enhance the performance of foundation models for qualitative tasks.
-Despite its promise, its efficacy is often restricted when conceptualized merely as a mechanism to maximize learned reward models of averaged human preferences, especially in areas such as image generation which demand diverse model responses.
-Meanwhile, quality diversity (QD) algorithms, dedicated to seeking diverse, high-quality solutions, are often constrained by the dependency on manually defined diversity metrics.
-Interestingly, such limitations of RLHF and QD can be overcome by blending insights from both.
-This paper introduces Quality Diversity through Human Feedback (QDHF), which employs human feedback for inferring diversity metrics, expanding the applicability of QD algorithms.
-Empirical results reveal that QDHF outperforms existing QD methods regarding automatic diversity discovery, and matches the search capabilities of QD with human-constructed metrics.
-Notably, when deployed for a latent space illumination task, QDHF markedly enhances the diversity of images generated by a Diffusion model.
-The study concludes with an in-depth analysis of QDHF's sample efficiency and the quality of its derived diversity metrics, emphasizing its promise for enhancing exploration and diversity in optimization for complex, open-ended tasks.
+Reinforcement Learning from Human Feedback (RLHF) has shown potential in qualitative tasks where easily defined performance measures are lacking.
+However, there are drawbacks when RLHF is commonly used to optimize for average human preferences, especially in generative tasks that demand diverse model responses.
+Meanwhile, Quality Diversity (QD) algorithms excel at identifying diverse and high-quality solutions but often rely on manually crafted diversity metrics.
+This paper introduces Quality Diversity through Human Feedback (QDHF), a novel approach that progressively infers diversity metrics from human judgments of similarity among solutions, thereby enhancing the applicability and effectiveness of QD algorithms in complex and open-ended domains.
+Empirical studies show that QDHF significantly outperforms state-of-the-art methods in automatic diversity discovery and matches the efficacy of QD with manually crafted diversity metrics on standard benchmarks in robotics and reinforcement learning.
+Notably, in open-ended generative tasks, QDHF substantially enhances the diversity of text-to-image generation from a diffusion model and is more favorably received in user studies.
+We conclude by analyzing QDHF's scalability, robustness, and quality of derived diversity metrics, emphasizing its strength in open-ended optimization tasks.
+Code and tutorials are available at \url{https://liding.info/qdhf}.